DecBayComp/TRamWAy/doc/tessellation.rst

 The maximum cell size can be controlled with the `max_level` input argument that defines the maximum cell size as a multiple of the smallest cell size, in side length.

+.. _tessellation_kmeans:

 The *kmeans* method
 ^^^^^^^^^^^^^^^^^^^

-*kmeans* is a fast tessellation approach that usually displays non-"square" cells and offers better resolutions along density borders.
+*kmeans* is a fast tessellation approach that usually displays different cell shapes and offers better resolutions along density borders.

 The corresponding tessellation class is :class:`~tramway.tessellation.kmeans.KMeansMesh`.

-The algorithm is initialized with a *grid* tessellation.
+The algorithm is initialized with a :ref:`grid <tessellation_grid>` tessellation.
 As a consequence cells scale wrt the `avg_probability` argument (or command-line option ``--location-count``) or `ref_distance` argument (or command-line option ``--distance``).

+.. _tessellation_gwr:

 The *gwr* method
 ^^^^^^^^^^^^^^^^